Recipe for German Chocolate Cake Using Freshly Milled Flour

 Pour all of the wet ingredients into the dry ingredients and stir to combine.

 In the same small saucepan, simmer 1 cup of water and let it cool for a minute after simmering.
-Then stir the batter and slowly add the hot water to the cake batter mixture.
+Then stir the batter and very slowly add the hot water to the cake batter mixture.

 Stir the cake batter slowly for 1 minute.
 It will be very runny, but that’s normal.